Meriwether Lewis: Memorials

 In 2009, the Lewis and Clark Trail Heritage Foundation organized a commemoration for Lewis in conjunction with their 41st annual meeting from October 3–7, 2009.
-It included the first national memorial service at his grave site.
+It included the first national memorial service at his gravesite.
 On October 7, 2009, near the 200th anniversary of Lewis's death, about 2,500 people (National Park Service estimate) from more than 25 states gathered at his grave to acknowledge Lewis's life and achievements.
 Speakers included William Clark's descendant Peyton "Bud" Clark, Lewis's collateral descendants Howell Bowen and Tom McSwain, and Stephanie Ambrose Tubbs (daughter of Stephen Ambrose, who wrote Undaunted Courage, an award-winning book about the Lewis and Clark Expedition).
 A bronze bust of Lewis was dedicated at the Natchez Trace Parkway for a planned visitor center at the gravesite.
-The District of Columbia and governors of 20 states associated with the Lewis and Clark Trail sent flags flown over state capital buildings to be carried to Lewis's grave by residents of the states, acknowledging the significance of Lewis's contribution in the creation of their states.
+The District of Columbia and governors of 20 states associated with the Lewis and Clark Trail sent flags flown over state capital buildings to be carried to Lewis's grave by residents of the states, acknowledging the significance of Lewis's contribution to the creation of their states.

 The 2009 ceremony at Lewis's grave was the final bicentennial event honoring the Lewis and Clark Expedition.
 Re-enactors from the Lewis and Clark Bicentennial participated, and official attendees included representatives from Jefferson's Monticello.
 Lewis and Clark descendants and family members, along with representatives of St. Louis Lodge #1, past presidents of the Lewis and Clark Trail Heritage Foundation, and the Daughters of the American Revolution, carried wreaths and led a formal procession to Lewis's grave.
-Samples of plants which Lewis discovered on the expedition were brought from the Trail states and laid on his grave.
-The U.S. Army was represented by the 101st Airborne Infantry Band and its Army chaplain.
+Samples of plants that Lewis discovered on the expedition were brought from the Trail states and laid on his grave.
+The 101st Airborne Infantry Band and its Army chaplain represented the U.S. Army.
 The National Park Service announced that it would rehabilitate the site.